Resources - Blog

 Indeed, many sellers and brands run ads on Amazon to gain more exposure for their products and drive more customers to their listings.
 Yet, given the surge of shoppers on Amazon now, your ads may be doing more harm than good, especially if your inventory levels are not meeting your customer demand.
 This why you need to re-evaluate your ad spend.

-When you initially set your advertising budget, you likely did not account for the current COVID-19 crisis.
+When you initially set your advertising budget, you likely did not account for the long-lasting COVID-19 crisis.
 Now is the time to reallocate your ad dollars based on demand and inventory.
 If stock is running low, turn off those ads, and instead, put your spend towards advertising products that have healthy inventory levels.

 The new content you create is not just for your Amazon product listings but also for your social media channels.
 Build a community for your brand, produce live videos, and look for other ways to expand your customer base.